RaymondProduction/tutorial-about-asynchrony/generators/README.md

 # Generator
-Generator is special function which give result when call method **next** Generator can stops  and return result, but after result again continue.
+Generator is special function which give result when call method **next** of object which this function return.
+Generator can stops  and return result, but after result again continue.

 Generator use keyword **yield** for intermediate result.
 For define generator, use special construction **"function\*"**